What is level term life insurance?

 What is the best level term life insurance?

-How much is level term life insurance?
+Compare cover from a wide range of UK insurers →How much is level term life insurance?

 Can I buy level term life insurance online?